GraceLoggins/SparcElectric/docs/steps_to_build.md

 ### Creation of the Test-bed:

 >Having worked in the Utility sector, I created the tables with that knowledge, along with an awareness of the current changes the power industry now faces.
+Note that while the fleet work orders segment is working, this is still a work in progress.
+See Technical and Entity Information for future directions list.

 ---